 Gains obtained on the disposal or the refund of the Covered Bonds by an individual resident in Portugal for tax purposes are subject to Portuguese capital gains taxation on the (annual) positive difference between such gains and gains on other securities and losses in securities.
-Tax applies at 28%, which is the final tax on that income, unless the individual elects to include it in his/her taxable income, subject to tax at progressive rates of up to 48%.
-In the latter case, an additional income tax rate will be due on the part of the taxable income exceeding EUR 80,000 as follows: (i) 2.5% on the part of the taxable income up to EUR 250,000 and (ii) 5% on the remaining part (if any) of the taxable income exceeding EUR 250,000.
+Tax applies at 28%, which is the final tax on that income, unless the individual elects to include it in his/her taxable income, subject to tax at progressive rates of up to 53%.